formlio/forml/docs/principles.rst

 Serving
 ^^^^^^^

-Specific high-level extension of the execution principle is the *serving layer* allowing to expose the published models for online inference.
+A specific high-level extension of the execution principle is the *serving layer* allowing exposure of the published models for online inference.
 ForML defers to its *application gateway* providers to implement different possible serving interfaces configured as part of the runtime platform.

 See the :ref:`serving` chapter for more details.